MicrosoftDocs/Viva/WorkplaceAnalytics/personal/Use/home-web.md

 ### If I am opted out, can I opt back in?

-Yes; if you opt yourself out or if an admin opts you out, you can opt back in any time to regain access to this dashboard.
+Yes; if you opt yourself out or if an admin opts you out, you can opt back in any time to regain access to this cloud-based Home page.